scaleflex/filerobot-image-editor/README.md

 }
 ```

-The available options for line annotation tool in additon to the annotationsCommon property.
+The available options for line annotation tool in additon to the annotationsCommon property,

 #### TOOLS_IDS.ARROW